Key Figures Of The Harlem Renaissance

 Conclusion

-The Harlem Renaissance remains a pivotal chapter in American history, showcasing the extraordinary creativity and resilience of African Americans during a time of immense social and political challenges.
+The Harlem Renaissance remains a important chapter in American history, showcasing the extraordinary creativity and resilience of African Americans during a time of immense social and political challenges.
 Key figures of the Harlem Renaissance used their art, literature, and music to challenge racial stereotypes, celebrate Black culture, and advocate for social justice.
 Their contributions continue to inspire and resonate today, reminding us of the power of artistic expression to effect change.